If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 applicable ordinances”?
 Because an Ordinance is “a law or rule made

-by a government or authority” What other rules does the county want to put on
+by a government or authority” What rules does the county want to put on

 density to preserve open space, recreational areas, or scenic viewsheds.